Ahagroen/packer_parser/Standards/basic_scheme.md

 ## Packet Definition
 Specifies a final packet definition.
 All fields within this definition are required to be included in the sent packet
 - Declaration:
-    1. "id" keyword with string identifer
+    1. "id" keyword with string identifier
     2. "required" keyword with array containing the _keyword name_ of each parameter in the packet
         - Specifies the order of parameters for encoding
     3. "type" keyword with value "object"